posted December 12, 2023

 Grilled Spatchcock Chicken Recipe

-Follow the recipe, and I’ll teach you the simple steps to making your own grilled spatchcock chicken at home.
-Hey Grill Hey is dedicated to help you make better BBQ, feed the people you love, and become a backyard BBQ hero.
-You can find more of my smoking and grilling recipes and videos on YouTube, Instagram, or our Facebook Page.
+If you follow the recipe, then you’ll be spatchcocking your own grilled chicken in no time.
+At Hey Grill Hey, we’re here to help you make better BBQ, feed the people you love, and become a backyard BBQ hero.
+You can find hundreds more of my smoking and grilling recipes in the Hey Grill Hey app.

 - 1 2-3 pound whole fryer chicken